 The ILG Group

-ILG has been developing and managing real estate funds for private and institutional investors since 1980.
-As an asset, property and centre manager, it manages its own fund properties and external real estate portfolios.
+Since 1980 the ILG Group has been developing and managing real estate funds for private and institutional investors.
+As an asset, property and centre manager, the group manages its own fund properties and external real estate portfolios.
 The ILG Group invests primarily in retail properties and thus has an influence on the supply of periodic and aperiodic goods to the German population.

-The ILG Group is convinced that a sustainable approach to property management is a decisive factor for long-term property performance and this approach is therefore the objective of the ILG Group's business as an investment manager.
-Decisions are made accordingly with the following guiding principles in mind:
+The ILG Group believes that a sustainable approach to property management is a key factor for long-term property performance, which is the objective of the ILG Group's business as an investment manager.
+Decisions are therefore made with the following guiding principles in mind:

-Only energy-efficient buildings realise sustainable tenant demand, maintain attractive rent levels and thus boost real estate values.
+Only efficient buildings (energy, emissions, use of resources) create sustainable tenant demand, attractive rent levels and thus real estate values.

-Only modern shopping worlds in retail properties that consider social conditions generate customer frequency.
+Only modern shopping worlds in retail properties that take social conditions into account generate customer frequency.

 Only ethical conduct will ensure long-term success in the market with customers and other partners of the company.